-Healing Roots Center is a drop-in facility located in an area with a high percentage of African American, Native American and immigrant residents.
+Healing Roots Program is a drop-in facility located in an area with a high percentage of African American, Native American and immigrant residents.
 Healing Roots provides culturally specific services for African and African- American women and their children and other cultural groups who are survivors of domestic violence.
 Participants have access to computers, onsite mental health services, alcohol and addiction support, culturally specific support groups, empowerment through creative art and referrals to housing, case management, health, legal and other services.
 Through this safe haven in their own community, women heal and empower themselves to become advocates for their families, communities and themselves.

 Awareness Raising Bradley Angle makes domestic violence educational presentations throughout the year to churches, community service groups and businesses, and presents testimony to local government funders.

 At least I don’t have to check “Divorced”

 On a lifetime of official forms

 The party, the thank you notes.